Family research (person-related research) – General information

 Preparatory study of literature

-The insights thus gained will now either already yield part of the information you were interested in, or they will at least prove useful for further research.
-If this does not apply, you may want to refer to military and state almanacs, directories of authorities and the like, which are also available at the Austrian State Archives.
-The insights thus gained may provide you with part of the information you are looking for or at least with important clues for further research.
+The insights gained in this way may already provide part of the information you were looking for, or at least prove useful for further research.
+If this does not apply, you may want to consult military and state almanacs, directories of authorities, and similar publications, many of which are also available in the library of the Austrian State Archives.
+The insights obtained from these sources may give you part of the information you are seeking or at least important clues for further research.

 The jurisdiction of the Austrian State Archives

-Essentially the Austrian State Archives hold the records of the supreme bodies and central authorities (ministries) of the Habsburg territories and the Republic of Austria since 1526.
+Essentially, the Austrian State Archives hold the records of the supreme bodies and central authorities (ministries) of the Habsburg territories and the Republic of Austria since 1526.

 Approaches

 If there are no indications of such contacts, you may want to focus on other archives, such as the archives of cities or Länder.
-In the area of Greater Vienna, the municipal and provincial archives of Vienna – Wiener Stadt- und Landesarchiv – might be a useful source; on its website, genealogists can find useful hints specific of Vienna.
+In the Greater Vienna area, the Municipal and provincial archive of ViennaWiener Stadt- und Landesarchiv – might be a useful source.
+On its website, genealogists can find helpful tips specific to Vienna.

-With the exception of the "Militärkirchenbücher" (military parish records, 17th to 20th centuries) the Austrian State Archives do not hold any "Pfarrmatriken" (parish records, i.e. registers of baptisms, marriages and burials, until 1938) or "Personenstandsbücher", i.e. registers of births, deaths and marriages (as from 1939, occasionally also found in areas under French rule for a brief period in the early 19th century).
+With the exception of the 'Militärkirchenbücher' (military parish records, 17th to 20th centuries), the Austrian State Archives do not hold any 'Pfarrmatriken' (parish records, i.e., registers of baptisms, marriages, and burials, until 1938) or 'Personenstandsbücher', i.e., registers of births, deaths, and marriages (as from 1939, occasionally also found in areas under French rule for a brief period in the early 19th century).

 Advance notice